 Visit the gruesome painted friezes at the Temple of the Moon in Trujillo

 Trujillo, Peru’s third-largest city, is located in the La Libertad region.
-It’s known for sugar cane production, and has a rich pre-Hispanic history.
+It’s known for sugar cane production and has a rich pre-Hispanic history.
 The Moche culture, one of Peru’s most important ancient civilizations, originated here, and the fascinating Temple of the Moon contains well-preserved friezes of Aiapaec, the beheading god, holding up his trophy heads.
 Later, the Chimú culture built Chan Chán, the largest pre-Hispanic city in Peru, which was abandoned before the Spanish arrived.

 See the treasures discovered in the tombs of the Señor de Sipan

 Since the discovery of the Señor de Sipán tomb in 1987 several other important tombs have been found at the site.
-The site of Sipán, also known as Huaca Rayada, was the administrative centre of the Moche culture in Lambayeque between 300AD and 700AD and was also the burial centre for its leaders.
+The site of Sipán, also known as Huaca Rayada, was the administrative center of the Moche culture in Lambayeque between 300AD and 700AD and was also the burial center for its leaders.
 The awesome treasures found in the various tombs are displayed in the Tumbas Reales de Sipán museum in nearby Lambayeque, with the gold and coral pieces as impressive as anything found anywhere in the world.

 Relax on Mancora Beach